stevehoover/warp-v/README.md

 # Contributing

-Speak up on the <a href="https://gitter.im/librecores/warp-v" target="_blank" atom_fix="_">LibreCores WARP-V Gitter Chat Room</a> and we'll help you find an appropriate way you can help out.

-Keep in mind that WARP-V is a horrible starting point for learning TL-Verilog because of its heavy use of M4.
+Keep in mind that WARP-V is a horrible starting point for learning TL-Verilog because of its high degree of configurability using [M5](https://github.com/rweda/M5).
 If you are interested in microarchitectural contributions, learn TL-Verilog first at <a href="http://www.makerchip.com/" target="_blank" atom_fix="_">makerchip.com</a>.

 With a clear understanding of where to tread, you can navigate WARP-V and contribute successfully.
 WARP-V is a library with plenty of room to grow to cover a more complete spectrum of CPU microarchitecture.
 Be aware, however, that working with CPU microarchitecture means walking in a minefield of patents.
 Work with the community to define your contributions.

 Work in a fork and submit push requests that have passed continuous integration (CI) testing (below).
 Your work is much more likely to be accepted if it is aligned with the community and doesn't risk patent infringement.

+Share your intentions in the [TL-Verilog Slack Workspace](https://join.slack.com/t/tl-verilog-users/shared_invite/zt-4fatipnr-dmDgkbzrCe0ZRLOOVm89gA).
+We'll help you find an appropriate way you can help out.